-- (c) experience on boards of commercial corporations; - (d) financial, legal, engineering, accounting and/or marketing experience; - regulated industry knowledge including, but not limited to, knowledge of municipal electric utilities; and - (f) knowledge and experience with risk management strategy. - 4.3 Residency Preference may be given to qualified candidates for the Board who are residents of the City of Sudbury or of the Municipality of West Nipissing, however, non-residents shall not be excluded from serving as Board members. - 4.4 Chair and Vice-Chair Position The Board may elect its own Chair and Vice-Chair. - 4.5 Board Committees The Board may establish committees of the Board in the Board's discretion.
-The Shareholder anticipates that the Board may establish the following committees: - (a) An Audit and Finance Committee to review financial results. - (b) A Governance Committee to determine senior management compensation; and - (c) A Co-ordination Committee made up of members of the Board and members of Council to develop a policy regarding the coordination of activities between the Corporation, its Subsidiaries and the City, and on-going collaboration between the management of the Corporation and the City with respect to the delivery of services and activities in the community and capital programs;
+- 4.2.1.
+Awareness of public policy issues related to the Corporation or a Subsidiary, as applicable; - 4.2.2.
+Business expertise (including retail experience); - 4.2.3.
+Experience on boards of commercial corporations; - 4.2.4.
+Financial, legal, engineering, IT, accounting and/or marketing experience; - 4.2.5.
+Regulated industry knowledge including, but not limited to, knowledge of municipal electric utilities; and - 4.2.6.
+Knowledge and experience with risk management strategy. - 4.3.
+Residency, Preference may be given to qualified candidates for the Board who are residents of the City of Greater Sudbury or of the Municipality of West Nipissing, however, non-residents shall not be excluded from serving as Board members. - 4.4.
+Chair and Vice-Chair Position The Board may elect its own Chair and Vice-Chair - 4.5.
+Board Committees The Board may establish committees of the Board at its discretion The Shareholder anticipates that the Board may establish the following committees: - 4.5.1.
+Audit and Finance Committee to oversee financial reporting and associated policies and practices; - 4.5.2.
+Human Resources, Governance and Nominating Committee to oversee senior management compensation, evaluation and succession, corporate governance policies and practices, and to identify, evaluate and recommend potential Independent Director Board candidates to the Shareholder. - 4.6.
+Independent Director Nominations The Shareholder shall consider candidates for the Board nominated by the Human Resources, Governance and Nominating Committee.
+It is expected that the committee will develop a process which takes into account the qualifications identified in the Board Skills Matrix (4.2) to identify, evaluate and recommend the most qualified candidates to the Shareholder. - 4.7.
+Appointment of Directors In selecting the directors to be appointed to the Board, the Shareholder shall take into account the qualifications identified in the Board Skills Matrix (4.2) and the candidates nominated by the Human Resources, Governance and Nominating Committee.

-- (d) The Board shall establish a Nominating Committee consisting solely of the municipal councillors appointed by Council to the Board and the Mayor (or Mayor's designate appointed to the Board), to identify, evaluate and recommend potential Private Director Board candidates to the Shareholder. - 4.6 Role of Nominating Committee The Shareholder shall consider candidates for the Board and the boards of directors of the Subsidiaries nominated by the nominating committee of the Board (the "Nominating Committee").
-It is expected that the Nominating Committee will develop a process which takes into account the qualifications listed in Section 4.2 of this Shareholder Declaration in order to identify and evaluate potential candidates for the Board and candidates for the boards of directors of the Subsidiaries in order to recommend a slate of qualified candidates to the Shareholder. - 4.7 Appointment of Directors In selecting the directors to be appointed to the Board and boards of directors of the Subsidiaries, the Shareholder shall take into account the qualifications listed in Section 4.2 of this Shareholder Declaration and the list of candidates proposed by the Nominating Committee. - 4.8 Directors' Compensation The compensation of the Board and of the boards of directors of the Subsidiaries shall be approved by the Shareholder.
-Directors compensation will initially be set as follows: - (a) all directors of the Corporation or a subsidiary shall receive \$4,000 per annum except the Mayor, but including the Mayor's designate for longterm replacement;